Samsung's Lee sentenced to 30 months in prison in corruption retrial | DW | 18.01.2021

 Park and Choi are serving prison terms of 22 years and 18 years, respectively.

-South Korea's Supreme Court then sent the case back to Seoul High Court, which issued Monday's ruling.
+South Korea's Supreme Court sent the case back to Seoul High Court in 2019, saying that the amount of Lee's bribes had been undervalued.
+It said the money that Samsung spent to purchase three racehorses used by Choi's equestrian daughter and fund a winter sports foundation run by Choi's niece also should be counted as bribes.

-Lee's lawyer, Lee In-jae, told reporters that the case "is the is the former president's abuse of power violating corporate freedom and property rights," adding: "Given that nature, the court's decision is regrettable."
+Lee's lawyer, Lee In-jae, told reporters that the case "is the former president's abuse of power violating corporate freedom and property rights," adding: "Given that nature, the court's decision is regrettable."

 The year Lee already served in detention is expected to count toward the sentence, leaving 18 months of his sentence to be served.

-Monday's sentencing can be appealed to the Supreme Court within seven days, according to the judge.
+Monday's sentencing can be appealed to the Supreme Court within seven days, according to the judge, though it's not clear if it would agree to take on the case for what would be a second time.

 The reimposed custodial sentence could hamper the succession process at Samsung, after Lee's father Lee Kun-hee died in October.
 It may also deny the consumer electronics giant its most influential manager during the transition period, with Lee unable to take part in major decision making at Samsung Electronics for the time being.